Rising North American plane demand boosts leasing market: BOC Aviation

 In an industry where cost of funding is critical for a lessor’s profitability, Martin helped BOC Aviation secure an investment grade credit rating in 2012.
 The lessor has tapped into different types of financing, including the first offshore renminbi-denominated bonds by an aircraft lessor.

-This has helped it take on competition from the biggest lessors, GECAS, a unit of General Electric, and International Lease Finance Corp, now part of AerCap.
+This has helped it take on competition from the biggest lessors, GECAS, a unit of General Electric, and International Lease Finance Corp, now part of AerCap (AER.N).

 Dinesh Keskar, Boeing’s vice president for sales at Asia Pacific and India said airlines in India, Indonesia and China are increasingly tapping lessors to operate modern fleets, instead of making capex-heavy plane purchases.